Homebrew Installation

 - Faster startup (50% reduction)

-- Clearer purpose — you install only what you need
+- Clearer purpose — you install what you need

 - Independent release cycles